0gw0/Healthcare-API/backend/create_delivery_complex_microservice/README.md

-# Manage Booking Complex Microservice
+# Create Delivery Complex Microservice

-To manage both timeslot and appointment bookings.
+To manage inventory and create delivery orders.

 ### Functions

-1. Make an appointment by timeslot_id
+1. Create delivery with `appointment_id` and `items`
-    1. Calls `timeslot` microservice to update isAccepted=1 by id
+    1. Calls `inventory` microservice to update affected items' quantity
-    2. Calls `appointment` microservice to create an appointment based on the updated timeslot
+    2. Calls `delivery_order` microservice to create a delivery order based on `items`
-2. Cancel an appointment by appointment_id
-    1. Calls `timeslot` microservice to update isAccepted=0 by id
-    2. Calls `appointment` microservice to delete an appointment based on appointment_id

 ### How to code